 Taunton Longsword Association (TLA) endeavours to combine a friendly, fun, and meaningful sport ethos with best-in-class administration and management.
 Therefore, on this page, you will find the policy documents that give you peace of mind that you’re in good hands!

-Whilst every effort is made to ensure these documents are up to date and without errors, neither any member of the TLA nor the AHA nor any 3rd party can be held liable if this isn’t the case.
+Whilst every effort is made to ensure these documents are up to date and without errors, neither any member of the TLA nor the AHA nor the IMASA nor any 3rd party can be held liable if this isn’t the case.
 Any questions – check out our FAQ page or send us a message.

 EQUAL OPPORTUNITIES POLICY (Adopted in full):